Reviews You Can Rely On

 Why Trust GearLab

-Jessica Haist, Amber King, and Trish Matheny are seasoned gear testers (over 25 years of collective experience) who love to explore in the backcountry.
+Jessica Haist, Amber King, and Trish Matheny are seasoned gear testers (with over 25 years of collective experience) who love to explore in the backcountry.
 Both Jessica and Amber work in outdoor education.
-As educators, they spend lots of time in the woods, backpacking along trails, and exploring remote locations.
+As educators, they spend lots of time in the woods, backpacking along trails and exploring remote locations.
 You can find Jessica playing at the local granite crags, sucking up rays of the sun, or riding trails on her mountain bike, and Amber is an avid ultrarunner and rock climber with years of outdoor education under her belt.
-Trish is usually away from cell reception, exploring the mountains surrounding her home in Crowley Lake, California.
-She splits her time between running ultra distances and climbing the endless Sierra granite.
-Our testing team uses these filters throughout all seasons of the year, with over a decade of cumulative experience testing these filters and purifiers.
+Trish is a member of the Yosemite Search and Rescue Team, where she has ample opportunities to test water filters in the backcountry of the ever-popular Yosemite National Park.
+During her off-seasons, she loves to travel, often splitting her time between running ultra distances and climbing granite.
+Our testing team utilizes these filters throughout the year, with over a decade of cumulative experience testing these filters and purifiers.

 Our team of testers has put each of these water filters through the wringer so that we can provide you with the best recommendations based on your specific needs.